MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

             - Replace all `process` methods to use `playersProcess` new data structure instead of `players` data structure
         - At this point, all methods which directly use a `field` will be refactor to use a `query` instead.
 That would help us to get ready to introduce the new class and start to move `business` logic to this new class
             - Replace `$this->currentPlayer` to access via `query` called `currentPlayer`
+            - Add method to update `currentPlayer` without directly access to it
+                - add this point `currentPlayer` is accessible just via methods, not directly accessible